SpaceG/spaceg.github.io/_posts/2015-07-07-mongoDB-database-for-scalability-performance-Agility.markdown

 <blockquote>
-“Built by developers like you at MongoDB.
-Highly Scalable Scale up or scale out horizontally, from a single server to thousands of nodes.
+“Built by developers like you at MongoDB. <strong>Highly Scalable</strong>
+Scale up or scale out horizontally, from a single server to thousands of nodes.
 Deploy in the cloud and across multiple data centers.

 Flexible Data Model